OwlCaribou/swurApp/README.md

     - OR you can build and run it via Docker:
       - `docker build -t swurApp .`
       - `docker run -d --name swurApp -e API_KEY="YOUR_API_KEY" -e BASE_URL="http://sonarr.example.com" -e DELAY=1h swurApp`
+4. (Recommended) Run `git pull` from the directory you downloaded it to get updates

 ## Parameters